snotskie/ttrpg/site/src/index.md

     Also, if your game's setting has non-human characters and your character is one of them, also describe one or two simple actions, within reason, that characters of your non-human species can perform unaided that human characters can't.

-    These background details will help set the scope of what your History Stat Checks cover.
+    These background details will help set the scope of what your History Stat Checks cover when other Basic Stats don't apply.

 ## Hero